 Norwood Hamilton Scale – Stage 2

-This stage is for the hair loss at the front temporal sides, the shape is like triangular at both parts.
+This stage is for hair loss at the front temporal sides, the shape is like triangular at both parts.
 A small amount of hair loss also appears in the middle of the front head.
-At this stage, it is better to understand what are the reasons for this type of hair loss, whether it is male pattern baldness or there is any other underlying reason for hair loss.
+At this stage, it is better to understand the reasons for this type of hair loss; whether it is male pattern baldness or there is any other underlying reason for hair loss.

 Norwood Hamilton Scale – Stage 3

-After stage 3, we can start to talk about baldness although it is scaled as “small to moderate” degree of hair loss.
-Baldness in the temples are now clearly visible with a symmetrical recession and it may be disturbing.
-Small amount of hair loss in the crown area may also occur in this stage.
+After stage 3, we can start to talk about baldness although it is scaled as a “small to moderate” degree of hair loss.
+Baldness in the temples is now clearly visible with a symmetrical recession and it may be disturbing.
+A small amount of hair loss in the crown area may also occur in this stage.

 Norwood Hamilton Scale – Stage 4

-Moderate level of hair loss in front temporal sides and receding hair and a small open area can be seen in the crown part, also known as the vertex area.
-Starting from hairline to the crown, in the middle of the scalp, there are natural hairs with moderate density.
+Moderate level of hair loss in front temporal sides, receding hair, and a small open area can be seen in the crown part, also known as the vertex area.
+Starting from the hairline to the crown, in the middle of the scalp, there are natural hairs with moderate density.